DeeKahy/SoulRealm/content/dnd/first campaign/Blood cult estate/Adventure.md

 > *"The entrance hall features a dusty chandelier, a grand staircase, and doorways leading to various rooms.
 The air is stale but not unpleasant, suggesting the mansion has been abandoned for some time."*

 ### Cannibal Encounter
-> *"As you approach a door, you hear voices from the other side.
-Two people appear to be having a casual conversation, though their words are muffled.
-You catch fragments like '...quite tender...' and '...maybe an elf?...'"*

-**Cannibal Stats:**
-- **AC:** 12
-- **HP:** 10 each
-- **Attacks:** Knife (+2 to hit, 1d4+1 damage)

-**Options:**
-- **If players fight:** Standard combat with two weak opponents
-- **If players talk:** The cannibals are surprisingly cordial but make disturbing comments about "having the players for dinner."
-They reveal they work for "The Master" who maintains this place

 ## Part 6: Exploration and Supplies